phalcon-orphanage/docs/en/reference/micro.rst

 Working with Responses
 ----------------------
-You are free to produce any kind of responses in a handler: directly make an output, use a template engine, include a view, return a json, etc.:
+You are free to produce any kind of response in a handler: directly make an output, use a template engine, include a view, return a json, etc.:

 .. code-block:: php